deltacasttv/nmos-ipvc-samples/README.md

 #### [cmake](https://cmake.org/)
 Install cmake with a method of your choice.
 For example, on Ubuntu, you can use the following command: `sudo apt-get install cmake`.
 CMake version 3.19 or higher is required.
 #### [conan](https://conan.io/)
 Install conan 1.X with a method of your choice.
 For example, on Ubuntu, you can use the following command: `sudo apt-get install python3-pip && sudo pip3 install conan==1.62.0`.
 Conan version should be at least 1.60.
-Conan 1.62 is recommended for nmos-cpp.
-Conan 2.X is not supported.
+Conan 1.62 is recommended for the version of nmos-cpp we are using.
+Conan 2.X is not supported yet by the NMOS IPVC Samples.

 Execute the following command to avoid using incompatible versions of conan packages :
 ```shell